aspnet/Tooling/known-issues-vs2017.md

-﻿# Known issues for ASP.NET and Web Tools in Visual Studio 2017
+﻿# Known issues for Web Tools, and ASP.NET and ASP.NET/.NET Core in Visual Studio 2017

 ## Web Tools Known Issues